behroozbc/made-project/made-presention/slides.md

 <v-clicks>

 1. **Data Preparation:**
-    - Download the datasets from Kaggle.
+    - Download the datasets from Kaggle and clean it.
 2. **Mapping:**
     - Mapped weather data to flight quarters.
 3. **Analysis:**
     - Calculated average temperature and price per mile for each quarter.
+4. **Save**
+    - Save the output of pipeline
 </v-clicks>
 <br>
 <v-click>